GeoNode/documentation/intermediate/backup/index.rst

 When executing B/R in the Docker environment, creation backup to / restoration from should be executed in ``/backup_restore`` directory.
 It is a shared volume between Geoserver and Geonode images, created for this purpose only.
 Pointing at another location will fail, as one of the images won't have an access to the files.

+.. warning:: When executing B/R in Docker environment **remember** to create ``settings.ini`` file basing on ``settings_docker_sample.ini`` to point at a proper Geoserver data directory!
+In other case configuration mismatch may cause unexpected errors.

 .. warning:: The only other volume shared between images is ``/geoserver_data/data``, but backup creation **should not** be performed there, as the recursive Geoserver backups may be created in such case.